 This HSE scheme is open to all NCHDs.
 The HSE Clinical Course and Examination Refund Scheme covers the cost of examination fees and clinical courses such as Advanced Cardiac Life Support.

-There is an approved list of clinical courses and examinations qualifying for this refund scheme contained in the HSE guidance document.
-Commencing 8th July 2019, the full cost of an approved examination/course taken on after this date is eligible to be refunded for the first sitting of the exam.
+There is an approved list of clinical courses and examinations qualifying for this refund scheme contained in the HSE Clinical Course & Examination Refund Scheme Document.
+The full cost of an approved examination/course taken on after this date is eligible to be refunded for the first sitting of the exam.
 Applicants must hold HSE NCHD contract 2010.
 Subsequent sittings of the same exam are ineligible for any payment under this scheme.
-However subsequent sittings may be claimed from the HSE Training Support Scheme (TSS) from July 2019 onwards.
+However subsequent sittings may be claimed from the HSE Training Support Scheme (TSS).